apache/doris-website/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/DELETE.md

 #### Required Parameters

-+ cte: Common Table Expression, e.g. 'WITH a AS SELECT * FROM tbl'.
 + table_name: Specifies the table from which rows are removed.
 + column_name: column belong to table_name
 + op: Logical comparison operator, The optional types of op include: =, >, <, >=, <=, !=, in, not in